Tang Qunying: Career

-In 1904, at the age of 33, she went to Japan to pursue her studies at Shimoda Utako's Practical Woman's School in Tokyo, which promoted conservative reformist ethos of "good wives and wise mothers."
-This was not to her liking and then she moved to Shanghai with her brother Qian.
+In 1904, at the age of 33, she went to Japan to pursue her studies at Shimoda Utako's Practical Woman's School in Tokyo, which promoted conservative reformist ethos of "good wives and wise mothers" which was said not to be to her liking.
+She then moved to Shanghai with her brother Qian.
 She formed a circle of her old friends from China with similar ideology to bring about change in Chinese society and political scene.
-She quickly became an active member of Revolutionary Alliance of which she was the lone female member, who was affectionately addressed as “Elder Sister Tang”, and played a pioneering role.
-In 1905, her revolutionary approach saw her learn the handling of weapons and bomb manufacture; the Russian anarchists were the trainers and Tang took up this training with zest and zeal, in which many of her feminist friends also took part.
+She quickly became an active member of the Revolutionary Alliance of which she was the lone female member, affectionately addressed as "Elder Sister Tang", and played a pioneering role.
+In 1905, her revolutionary approach saw her learn weapons handling and bomb manufacturing, with Russian anarchists being her trainers.
+Tang took up this training with zest and zeal, in which many of her feminist friends also took part.
 Then the suffrage movement was launched from 1910 to 1913 and many of her friends also joined the movement.
 Within the exile community, Tang, with her proficiency in political journalism, played a key role in giving a positive boost to the movement.

 Thereafter, she displayed a militant approach in pursuing her conviction to establish gender equality between men and women, and participation of women in political affairs.
 Her feminist movements in China were a part of the social revolution in China, during the Revolution of 1911.
 As a leader of the Women's Suffrage Alliance, she led a series of demonstrations in which she and several other women stormed into sessions of parliament, demanding that the provisional constitution then under debate including voting rights for women.
 Sun Yat-sen agreed to mediate, and the parliament promised to take the subject up.
 After Sun Yat-sen resigned the presidency, however they lost much of their leverage.
 In August 1912 the electoral laws were passed which specifically excluded women as voters or candidates.

 While playing a leading role as a female member of the resistance movement in Japan, she established the Journal of Association of Chinese Female Students to promote revolutionary activities in China.
 She was also responsible for establishing the Ten-day Vernacular Newspaper for Women and restarted publication of Chinese Women Report.
-In Hunan, in 1913, she started the Women’s Rights Daily, which was the first of its kind.
+In Hunan, in 1913, she started the Women's Rights Daily, which was the first of its kind.
 Advocacy of women's studies by Tang Qunying and Shen Peizhen resulted in Qunying establishing schools for Hunan's female community, apart from many girls' schools.
 A result of feminist movement was the creation of women's military organizations, when women even assassinated a few officials of the Qing dynasty (1644–1911).
 Other positive developments of the revolution was, children of both sexes attended in co-education classes, which helped them to establish their rights from a young age.
 Tang established two educational institutions – the Girls' Art School and the Girls' Occupational School.